 This interview touches on some very difficult issues.
 Grief and loss can be triggering for everybody.
 Be gentle with yourself and, if necessary, give yourself permission to stop reading and return to it at an appropriate time.
 The LowDOWN: Can we begin by defining what grief is, and how it might be experienced by a person or a family?
+Construction of the solution of

 Samantha French: Grief is a heavy topic, but it's one that is common to every human being.
 The reality is, every one of us will experience grief in some way, shape, or form - probably multiple times throughout our life.
 And yet, a lot of people are very afraid of grief.
 Grief is essentially our response to the loss of something.
+Crief is essentially our response to the loss of something.

+Grief is essentially our response to the loss of something.
 It may be a person, it may be a job, it may be an ideal, or something that you had in your mind that was going to happen, and then it didn't.
 It's anything that you had a very strong connection to that has now ended.
+Because grief encompasses many different experiences, it takes many different shapes.
+Everyone grieves differently.
+Grief is essentially our response to the loss of something.
+In that instance?
+SF: So, this is a situation where you had an expected life for yourself, and for your child, and then you suddenly learn that your future and your child's future is going to look different than you thought.
+It's not that you stop having a life for yourself or your child, it's just going to be a different life than you imagined.